PUBLISHED July 7th, 2020 10:00 am | UPDATED August 7th, 2020 01:46 pm

-Whether you’re having afternoon tea or hankering after something at night, chocolate is never far from being verbalised when thinking about desserts.
-With the recent addition of our very first Magnum Pleasure Store to the selection of chocolate-focused cafés in Singapore, chocoholics in this country are truly spoilt for choice.
-And chocolate addicts, we’ve rounded up five places in Singapore you should definitely check out.
+Happy World Chocolate Day!
+Whether you’re having afternoon tea or hankering after something sweet at night, chocolate is never far from being verbalised when thinking about desserts.
+With more chocolate-focused cafés and artisanal chocolate brands joining the fray with delivery to your doorstep in Singapore, chocoholics in this country are truly spoilt for choice.
+Here’s where to get your cacao fix:

 Laurent’s Café and Chocolate Bar

-Lesser known, though equally remarkable, is Laurent’s Café and Chocolate Bar, by the unmistakable Laurent Bernard of the eponymous French chocolatier.
-Expect to find quintessential chocolate confectionaries, with a menu that includes the some of the most magnificent chocolate soufflés and black forest cakes in the country.
-But what stands out most amidst the plethora of sensual, chocolatey treats is – quite unexpectedly – the café’s Chocolat a l’ancienne.
+Laurent’s Café and Chocolate Bar, by the unmistakable Laurent Bernard of the eponymous French chocolatier, is where you’ll find some of the most magnificent chocolate soufflés and black forest cakes in the country.
+But what stands out most amidst the plethora of sensual, chocolatey treats is – quite unexpectedly – the café’s Chocolat a l’ancienne (S$9).
 Smooth and intense, but never cloying, this hot chocolate is unlike most others that you’ll find in Singapore.
 Rather, with a sip of this traditional French hot chocolate ganache and fresh milk combination, you’ll find yourself being transported, instantly, into a comforting, rose-tinted vision of Paris.

 Nine Thirty Chocolate Café and Bistro

 Whilst Nine Thirty may not sound all that familiar to you, the name ‘Awfully Chocolate’ certainly will.
-As the flagship Awfully Chocolate store in Singapore, this café serves brunch fare alongside its parent-brand’s chocolate confectionaries.
+The flagship Awfully Chocolate store in Singapore, this café serves brunch fare alongside its parent brand’s chocolate confectionaries.
 As expected, their cakes are soft and appetizing, and their pastries exceptionally delectable.
-Most notable of all, however, is a Nine Thirty exclusive, the Dark Chocolate S’more.
+Most notable of all, however, is a Nine Thirty exclusive, the Dark Chocolate S’more (S$10).
 Consisting of a chocolate-filled marshmallow toasted to perfection, each bite introduces to you a warm and gooey mix of sugar and chocolate.